sahib/misc/debugging/slides.typ

 #slide[
   #comment(```md
-  Debugging as a science, not as an art.
-  Or more like a craft.

   His book only has 9 rules, I added one.
 Tell me at the end which one was the one I added.